unimi-dse/c1377f4b/README.md

 3. `ScoreInteractive` takes a numeric argument to plot the scores of the universities over years.

-4. `Top10_2015` lists the best ranked universities in the world in 2015.
+4. `TopUni` lists the best ranked universities in the world in 2015.

+5. 'Rank_U